altunixon/wips/lns/altina_ln/ASP-52-.md

 “If things go according to plan.”

-Regis seemed confident that they would link up with the Seventh Imperial Army  the next day.
+Regis seemed confident that they would link up with the Seventh Imperial Army  the next day.<br/>

-The problem now was how the enemy would move.
+The problem now was how the enemy would move.<br/>

 Regis sent out many scouts as to obtain information regarding the enemy.
 It was necessary to prepare according to the enemy’s speed.
-Even so, Regis believed that the enemy’s speed would not be out of his expectation as High Brittania needed to bring their cannons with them.
+Even so, Regis believed that the enemy’s speed would not be out of his expectation as High Brittania needed to bring their cannons with them.<br/>

-Altina stood up from her seat.
+Altina stood up from her seat.<br/>

 “Then, tonight will be a good time!
 Let’s go now!”

 “Ehh?!”

-The one who let out that surprised sound was only Vanessa --Regis simply sighed.
+The one who let out that surprised sound was only Vanessa --Regis simply sighed.<br/>

-Knowing her, Regis thought Altina would definitely do that.
+Knowing her, Regis thought Altina would definitely do that.<br/>

 “Your Highness… … Normally, one would call the blacksmith here…”